openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ##### The answers to the question (blue and violet cells)

 - *Answer1*, *Answer2*,* Answer3*, *Answer4* : the text of the answer
-- *Correctness* :choose 'True' for a correct answer or  'False' for an incorrect answer
+- *Correctness*: choose 'True' for a correct answer or  'False' for an incorrect answer
 - *Explanation*: optional explanation of the question and correct answers.
 This is shown to learners together with the results of the quiz.

 ### 2. Share your quiz spreadsheet to our quiz service